inkling/Subliminal/README.md

 *	UIAutomation cannot drag scroll views when running in the iOS 7 Simulator.

 	`SLElement` implements a workaround.

+	This issue also affects swiping table view cells since they [now internally use a scroll view](http://www.curiousfind.com/blog/646) to implement the 'swipe-to-delete'
+	behavior.
+Using drag gestures will tap the cell but **not** show the deletion confirmation button in the iOS 7 Simulator.
+Unfortunately, Subliminal cannot work around this issue at this time.

 	> Note: The implementation of the workaround uses a private API. _However_, this poses no risk of discovery by Apple's review team (to projects linking Subliminal)